Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 I conducted data preprocessing for natural language processing and sentiment analysis.
 I lemmatized news article text, cleaned the text, created custom stop words, and then used Tfidfvectorizer to tokenize and vectorize words placing more weight on less common words.

 **3. Sentiment Analysis**
 I then utilized Texblob and Vader to generate sentiment scores and then averaged the two scores together for a composite score per document.
 I then charted Bitcoin's % Price Change and the 7 day moving average of sentiment over time.
+I utilized the 7 day moving average of sentiment because I wanted to capture the average sentiment of the preceding week and its affect on price.

 **4.Topic Modeling**
 I utilized Non-Negative Matrix Factorization (NMF) and Latent Dirichlet allocation (LDA) to generate topics from the articles.
 In the process, to improve the topics generated, I adjusted the stopwords and number of components in the model.